The Psychopath (1966 film): Production

-The film was originally known as Schizo.
 Shooting started September 1965.

-The Psychopath was an attempt to capitalize on the success of Hammer Films' recent series of psychological thrillers, including Taste of Fear.
+The Psychopath was an attempt to capitalize on the success of Hammer Films' recent series of psychological thrillers, including Taste of Fear (1961).

-Robert Bloch recalls in his autobiography being taken with his wife to the country in England by Ronald Kirkbride, and "the next morning a limo took us to Shepperton Studios, where we lunched after watching Freddy Francis helm a scene for The Psychopath.
+Robert Bloch recalls in his autobiography Once Around the Bloch: An Unauthorized Autobiography being taken with his wife Eleanor Zalisko Alexander to the country in England by Ronald Kirkbride, and "the next morning a limo took us to Shepperton Studios, where we lunched after watching Freddy Francis helm a scene for The Psychopath.
 The scene that morning was one I had indicated as taking place at the bottom of a staircase leading to the upper floor of a house.
 But everything they actually shot now took place at the top of a staircase which descended to the cellar.
 What I wrote up they put down.
 And when I took director Francis aside and questioned him about the change he pointed out that building a set with a stairway was expensive.
 Shooting from a high angle into the redressed recess beneath a soundstage trapdoor saved money.
-In other words, I was right back on The Couch with The Night Walker.
+In other words, I was right back on The Couch (1962) with The Night Walker (1964).
 A low-budget film always operates on the same principle, that is to say, no principle whatsoever except saving a buck, even if it means losing the potential of the picture".